A curvature approach to fatness

 \section{Acknowledgments}

-Both authors would like to express their gratitude to Llohann D. Sperança for his valuable discussions and comments on the topic of this paper.
-The ideas presented in this work were inspired by the first-named author's long-standing collaboration with Prof. Sperança, dating back to his Ph.D. studies.
-L. F. C would like to extend his special thanks to Prof. Sperança for his mentorship.
+The authors thank the anonymous referee for thoroughly evaluating our manuscript; the detailed feedback significantly enhanced its quality.

-L. F. C is currently supported by the S\~ao Paulo Research Foundation FAPESP grant 2022/09603-9.
-L. G's research is partially supported by S\~ao Paulo Research Foundation FAPESP grants 2018/13481-0, 2021/04003-0, 2021/04065-6, and CNPq grant no. 305036/2019-0.
-L. F. C would also like to thank the University of Fribourg and Anand Dessai for their hospitality during the initial stages of this work, supported by grant SNSF-Project 200020E\_193062 and the DFG-Priority programme SPP 2026.
+The S\~ao Paulo Research Foundation FAPESP supports L. F. C grant 2022/09603-9.
+L. G is partially supported by S\~ao Paulo Research Foundation FAPESP grants 2018/13481-0, 2021/04065-6 and 2023/13131-8.
+L. F. C would also like to thank the University of Fribourg and Anand Dessai for their hospitality during the initial stages of this work, supported by grant SNSF-Project 200020E\_193062 and the DFG-Priority Program SPP 2026.